ROCm/rocprofiler-systems/README.md

 output file.
 Thus, it is a useful technique if rocprof-sys is built with partial MPI support because all the perfetto output will be coalesced into a single file.
 The installation docs for perfetto can be found [here](https://perfetto.dev/docs/contributing/build-instructions).
-If you are building rocprof-sys from source, you can configure CMake with `OMNITRACE_INSTALL_PERFETTO_TOOLS=ON` and the `perfetto` and `traced` applications will be installed as part of the build process.
+If you are building rocprof-sys from source, you can configure CMake with `ROCPROFSYS_INSTALL_PERFETTO_TOOLS=ON` and the `perfetto` and `traced` applications will be installed as part of the build process.
 However, it should be noted that to prevent this option from accidentally overwriting an existing perfetto install, all the perfetto executables installed by omnitrace are prefixed with `rocprof-sys-perfetto-`, except for the `perfetto`